 1. Expand Your Network

 In my networking guide, I talk a lot about how to build relationships with wealthy and successful people.
 One of the tips I share is this – It will serve you well to live by the phrase: “Your network is your net worth.”
 A lot of would-be filmmakers ignore this fact.
 But you really are a reflection of the people you spend the most time with.
 If your network does not consist of any wealthy and successful people, you must change this immediately.

 2. How To Find Rich People

 A lot of filmmakers make the mistake of moving the Hollywood (or attending AFM) so that they can find financing for their independent movies.
 But in a lot of cases, the money is outside of Hollywood.
 To find people interested in investing in movies, you must be willing to pick up the telephone and cold call business professionals.
 Look around your hometown and find the most successful business.
 Find out who owns that business and then call their office requesting a meeting.

 3. Build Your Team

 Even if you are fortunate enough to build a network of people interested in investing in movies, you will still have to make sure your business makes sense.
-You will need a very comprehensive business plan, production schedule and budget.
+You will need a Film Business Plan, production schedule and budget.
 And if this is your first feature film, you will need to hire seasoned production professionals.
 My suggestion is to make friends with a production manager and a first assistant director.
 These professionals will guide you on how to take a concept into production.

 4. Small Budgets May Not Be Good